frank-emrich/wasm-stack-switching/proposals/stack-switching/Explainer.md

 type with no parameter or return types.
-In contrast, the type of the continuation received in a handler block for tag `$gen` is different from that type, due to the result type added to `$gen`: The result types of the tag become the parameters of the continuation received when handling that tag.
+In contrast, the type of the continuation received in a handler block for tag `$gen` is different from that type, due to the result type added to `$gen`: The result type of the tag becomes an additional parameter of the continuation received when handling that tag.
 This means that the producer now has to deal with two different continuation types:

 ```wat
 (type $ft0 (func))